pjr/brassy-net/_posts/2015-08-01-running-cross-functional-service-teams.md

 not a runner.
 How do we know when to choose redundancy over dependency?
 Simple answer... when it's a problem.
 When it's stopping you getting things done.

-The goal should be to seek to minimize as many external dependencies as possible.
+*The goal should be to minimize as many external dependencies as possible.*

 ## Organisational Growth